Pictures for Sad Children: Kickstarter campaign

 In 2012, Veil held a successful Kickstarter campaign which raised $51,615 USD to create a print version of Pictures for Sad Children, far exceeding the crowdfunding goal of $8,000 USD.
 However, in August, a few months after the campaign had concluded, the artist published a lengthy satirical post on the Kickstarter page in which she claimed that she had been pretending to be depressed in order to gain a profit.
 According to the post, her biggest regret was that she made it easier for what she described as "borderline people" to trick themselves into thinking that they are depressed as well.
 In the post, Veil also stated that she expected that the book would be finished and delivered before the end of 2012.

 In February 2014, Veil published a new blog post in which she confirmed that she was able to ship around 75% of the Kickstarter rewards to her backers, but was unable to ship any more copies because she ran out of money.
 The post was accompanied with a video that shows Veil burning over a hundred copies of the book, with an attached threat to burn even more.
 According to DNAinfo.com, Veil spent $30,000 USD producing the 200-page hardcover book and even more to include a plastic-wrapped dead wasp in each copy, leaving little money for actual shipping.
-In 2021, Veil claimed that the books that were burned were misprints or otherwise unsaleable copies, and indicated that all backers who had contributed at least fifteen dollars had received their copy.
+In 2021, Veil stated that the books that were burned were misprints or otherwise unsaleable copies, and indicated that all backers who had contributed at least fifteen dollars had received their copy.

 In October 2015, Max Temkin contacted some initial Kickstarter backers who never received their copy via email, and offered them "one of the remaining copies", distributing an unknown number of remaining copies of the book.
 It isn't clear how he came to be involved.